fracturestudios/bakery/doc/extensions.markdown

   is only compiled into the runtime libraries and should not use external libraries.

-### Distribution
+## Distribution

-As mentioned before, Bakery plugins are distributed as plain source files and are placed in the `plugins/` directory of the source tree before building.
+Bakery plugins are distributed as plain source files and are placed in the `plugins/` directory of the source tree before building.

-A custom build script is packaged with Bakery.
-This script scans the plugin directory for plugins and creates a pair of 'uber-headers' (`runtime.h` and `offline.h`), consisting of the concatenation of all required plugin headers.
-The script also registers all plugins with Bakery.
+A custom build program is packaged with bakery.
+This program scans the plugin directory for plugins and creates a pair of 'uber-headers' (`runtime.h` and `offline.h`), consisting of the concatenation of all required plugin headers.
+The script also registers all plugins with bakery.

 In order for the build script to recognize your plugin, you must include a `BakeryPlugin` file in the same directory as your plugin's source code.